VcOS

 INCI name: Ascorbyl Tetraisopalmitate

-STABILIZED OIL-SOLUBLE VITAMIN C DERIVATIVE
+STABILIZED OIL-SOLUBLE VC DERIVATIVE

 Personal care · Whitening & Brighten Skin